 The acquisition of Alexander & Alexander by Aon Inc. in late 1996 heralded an era of considerable change for the society as the Scottish influence waned and the senior management who had been so supportive since its creation ‘rode off into the sunset’.
 By 2005 there were very few staff from Glasgow attending the annual event.

-While no longer in business, the local Indian restaurant was a firm favourite for the festivities on Wednesday nights, although much effort was required in navigating the menu so as to avoid suffering unduly the following day – the area behind the 3rd green may never fully recover from a particularly virulent ‘fish special’ served up a few years ago.
-And it was a great disappointment to all when the local Thai restaurant closed down, it was known to attract couples for its romantic ambiance and many a date-night was loudly interrupted by the Quaich team draw.
+And it was a great disappointment to all when the local Thai restaurant in Lytham closed down, for it was known to attract couples for its romantic ambiance and many a date-night was loudly interrupted by the Quaich team draw.
 Fortunately the restaurant always had a few bottles of wine on hand with which the society could compensate any young couples who’s evening out had been unduly sullied.

 It is for reasons such as these that during the Friday night dinner the off-course exploits continue to garner as much interest and enthusiasm as do the on-course heroics.